Ural-Yunusbaev/IBDMig/README.md

 011	2.6	2.4	2.3	2.2	2.2	2.1	2.0	2.1	2.0	2.0	2.3	2.0				2.5
 111	2.6	2.5	2.4	2.3	2.3	2.1	2.2	2.1	2.0	2.1	2.0	1.8	2.1	2.0	2.1	2.5
 </pre>
-Average length of haplotypes for population combinations and cluster size category.<br>
+Average length of haplotypes for populations combinations and clusters sizes category.<br>
-Rows are populations combinations and columns are clusters sizes.<br>
+Rows are populations combinations, and columns are clusters sizes.<br>
 The header of ibdmig.out.cluster_counts is following: <br>
 POPS - populations combinations;<br>
 4-20 - sizes of clusters;<br>